-Conceptual Review - The conceptual review step is intended to introduce the project and for the applicant to get feedback from the Project Review Board on the design of the proposed building(s) and the location of buildings, parking, the treatment of stormwater, and landscaped areas.
-The request for any waivers from submission requirements should be dealt with during this conceptual phasereview.
+The conceptual review step is intended to introduce the project and for the applicant to get feedback from the Project Review Board on the design of the proposed building(s) and the location of buildings, parking, the treatment of stormwater, and landscaped areas.
+The request for any waivers from submission requirements should be dealt with during this conceptual phase.
 The review standards of Section F of this Section 534 cannot be waived, but they may be found to not be applicable for a specific reason.
-During the conceptual phasereview, the Project Review Board should vote on any requests for a waiver of submission requirements or to find a that a standard is not applicable.
+During the conceptual phase, the Project Review Board should vote on any requests for a waiver of submission requirements or to find a that a standard is not applicable.

-Final Review - Applications for final review should only be submitted when all of the details of the plans have been resolved.
+Applications for final review should only be submitted when all of the details of the plans have been resolved.
 At this time, all necessary state and federal permits must have been obtained.

-A public hearing is required for all Subdivisions per Article 6 (Minor Subdivisions) of the Freeport Subdivision Ordinance.
+A public hearing is required for all Subdivisions.
 This public hearing will also suffice for Site Plan Review.
 If, for some reason a project does not meet the definition of a Subdivision, the Project Review Board may opt to hold a public hearing if a majority of Board members present and voting agrees to a public hearing.
 If so, the notification process of a public hearing as outlined in Sec.
 602, Site Plan Review shall be followed.